Masud99Rana/press-laravel-package/README.md

 Of course, I have achieved most of the goals in this project.
 Let's Cheers. :smile:

 Here, the package is stored for future reference.
-It may also help who want to build or need a Laravel Package which converts markdown to html and store the converted html in the database.
+It may also help who wants to build or needs a Laravel Package which converts markdown to html and store the converted html in the database.

 > **Note: I will publish this package on packagist soon.
 I will make different version following Semantic Versioning**